Summer in WinnipegFestivals, Events, Arts, & Design

 You see, Winnipeg is one creative city, especially when the sun is shining down on us in the summer!

 We’re home to perhaps more live music per capita than any other Canadian city, while many of our legendary and world-renown performances groups wear the Royal stamp of approval.
 We have outstanding packages & deals on right now that will be music to your ears (and wallet!).

 In the Exchange District, particularly on the futuristic Cube stage in Old Market Square, the party pretty much does not stop all summer long.
-For starters, there’s the TD International Jazz Festival (June 14-24) – which features numerous free shows on said stage, along with big headlining acts – including The Flaming Lips – at venues across downtown, The Exchange District and the West End.
-Then there’s the Winnipeg Fringe Theatre Festival (July 18-29), North America’s second-largest fringe festival which features 170 theatre companies putting on shows across this same area, including plenty of free fanfare in Old Market Square.
+For starters, there’s the TD International Jazz Festival (June 18-23) – which features numerous free shows on said stage, along with big headlining acts including Common and Bobby McFerrin.
+More free shows at the Cube are courtesy of the Winnipeg International Soca Reggae Festival (July 12-14), which brings island flavour to Old Market Square.
+Then there’s the Winnipeg Fringe Theatre Festival (July 18-29), North America’s second-largest fringe festival which features 170 theatre companies putting on shows across this same area, including plenty of free fare in Old Market Square.

 Arts & Culture

-While we are at it, we’d also like to tell you about all the live acts you can catch at the Bell MTS Place, Burton Cummings Theatre, Good Will Social Club, Times Change(d) High & Lonesome Club, West End Cultural Centre, Park Theatre, Club Regent Event Centre and every other music joint in town, but to do so would take up an entire website.
+While the Winnipeg Symphony Orchestra has numerous shows on this summer, including the big Canada Day Celebration at The ForksWhile we are at it, we’d also like to tell you about all the live acts you can catch at the Bell MTS Place, Burton Cummings Theatre, Good Will Social Club, Times Change(d) High & Lonesome Club, West End Cultural Centre, Park Theatre, Club Regent Event Centre and every other music joint in town, but to do so would take up an entire website.
 Lucky for you, we, along with Manitoba Music, have created that website, which you can find here.